IsaacGilmore/yourefired/README.md

 # yourefired

-a javascript game about Trump
+a javascript game about former US president Trump